tolo/JServer/readme.txt

 administration interface (GUI and protocol), log management and property management.

+See also the related (but standalone) project HotBeans (https://github.com/tolo/HotBeans), that provides support for hot deployable modules.

-JServer was created almost 10 years ago by John-John Roslund and Tobias Löfstrand while working at TeleTalk AB (later known as Link Messaging AB).
+JServer was initially created back in 1999 by John-John Roslund and Tobias LÃ¶fstrand while working at TeleTalk AB (later known as Link Messaging AB).
 In May 2007, the copyright was donated back from Link Messaging AB to the original creators, with the intent to publish the software as open source.